Modelling the Battle of Borodino 1812

 I will explain briefly how I started on this odyssey

-Very few of the models used are as they come out from the box; even they have their ‘base’ removed and invariably a minor addition such as a water bottle.
+Very few of the models used are as they come out from the box; even they have had their ‘base’ removed and invariably a minor addition such as a water bottle.
 Generally the models have been subject to alteration by both knife and plasticine, the latter set hard by nail varnish (unwanted colours donated from my understanding wife and daughters).
 This page illustrates the process at one stage or another.

 Photographs are sometimes larger than actual: models are on average 25mm tall